mousepawmedia/devdocs/source/serverconfig/config.rst

 ..  code-block:: bash

-    $ sudo a2dissite 000-default.conf
+    $ sudo a2dissite 000-default
-    $ sudo a2dissite default-ssl.conf
+    $ sudo a2dissite default-ssl
     $ sudo a2ensite landing
     $ sudo a2ensite protected
     $ sudo a2enmod ldap